 Curatorial Assistant, Dana Greenhouses

-Though my background and education is plant ecology, my employment at the Arboretum has sparked my interest in horticulture, particularly in promotion of native plants at private gardens.
-As a board member of Friends of Myles Standish State Forest, I have been propagating native plants growing in the forest for educational displays at its headquarters and one of its entrances.
-The displays are intended to demonstrate the horticultural potential of plants native to southeastern Massachusetts but not traditionally used in horticulture.
-The Friends’ program, which is now called Pine Barrens Community Initiative (PBCI), has an ambitious goal: to develop a propagation line for native plants that are currently missing in nurseries.
+Though my background is plant ecology, my 20-year employment at the Arboretum has sparked my interest in horticulture, particularly, promotion of native plants for private gardens.
+As a board member of the Friends of Myles Standish State Forest (Plymouth), I have been propagating native plants growing in the Forest for displays, which are intended to demonstrate the horticultural potential of plants native to southeastern Massachusetts but not traditionally used in horticulture.